-Ralph Kiner was baseball’s leading home run hitter for a few years after World War II.
+Ralph Kiner was baseball’s leading home-run hitter for a few years after World War II.
 As a broadcaster for the New York Mets, he became famous for his verbal strikeouts.
 Although best remembered for his long career behind the mike, he still ranks as one of the premier sluggers in baseball history.

 The 23 homers tied the Pirates’ club record, set by Johnny Rizzo in 1938.
-Pittsburgh’s Forbes Field was a mammoth ballpark that produced more triples than any other park, but permitted few home runs.
-The righthanded-batting Kiner hit only eight at home.
+Pittsburgh’s Forbes Field was a mammoth ballpark that produced more triples than any other park, but yielded few home runs.
+The right-handed-batting Kiner hit only eight at home.

-Baseball gave no official rookie of the year award in 1946, but The Sporting News named Philadelphia outfielder Del Ennis its National League rookie of the year.
-The “Bible of Baseball” reported that Ennis had led all N.L. rookies in home runs (wrong – he hit 17) and RBI (wrong – he had 73 to Kiner’s 81).
+Baseball gave no official rookie of the year award in 1946, but The Sporting News named Philadelphia outfielder Del Ennis the National League’s top rookie.
+The “Bible of Baseball” reported that Ennis had led all NL rookies in home runs (wrong – he hit 17) and RBIs (wrong – he had 73 to Kiner’s 81).
 The bizarre travesty of journalism carried the byline of editor J.G.
 Taylor Spink, but was probably written by one of his ghosts.

-In fact, Ennis was the more productive hitter; he outdid Kiner .849-.775 in on-base plus slugging percentage, a statistic that was then unknown but is now regarded as an accurate shorthand expression of a hitter’s value.
+In fact, Ennis was the more productive hitter; he outdid Kiner .849 to .775 in on-base plus slugging percentage (OPS), a statistic that was then unknown but is now regarded as an accurate shorthand measure of a hitter’s value.
 Ennis’s .313 batting average was likely the deciding factor, because most baseball authorities then considered that stat to be the measure of a batter’s worth.
 They were not likely to honor a .247 hitter.

 By the All-Star break in July, Kiner had 20 homers.
 He got hot in August, belting homers in four consecutive at-bats over two games and ringing up seven in four games.
 On August 16 he became the first Pirate to homer three times in a game.
 But The Sporting News harrumphed that, if he broke Babe Ruth’s record of 60, it would be tainted because of Greenberg Gardens.